Aric K. Short

 Email Professor Short

-Courses: Estates and Trusts, Land Use, Property, and Religion & the Law Seminar
+Courses: Wills & Estates, Land Use, Property, and Religion & the Law Seminar

 Prior to his administrative work, Dean Short taught Property, Wills and Estates, and other property-related courses, and he was voted Professor of the Year six times.
 His research and scholarship have focused on housing-related discrimination and the litigation of human rights claims in U.S. courts.
-Dean Short has been active in local and national service, including serving on the ABA committee that recently revised distance learning standards for legal education.
+Dean Short is a Fellow in the American Bar Foundation and the Texas Bar Foundation, and he is a member of the Texas Center for Legal Ethics.
+He has also been active in local and national service, including serving on the ABA committee that recently revised distance learning standards for legal education.

 Click here for faculty webpage